Jette Seiden Hyldegård

 - Knowledge creation in groups - group supervision from a student perspective.

-The project is carried out in collaboration with associate professor Hanne Nexø Jensen, University of Copenhagen, and follows groups af master students at the University of Copenhagen while they are writing their thesis, and engaged in group and peer-supervision.
+The project was carried out in collaboration with associate professor Hanne Nexø Jensen, University of Copenhagen, and followed groups af master students at the University of Copenhagen while they were writing their thesis, and engaged in group and peer-supervision.

 - International students' information behaviour abroad in an everyday life information seeking perspective (ELIS).

 - Educational leaders' information behaviour and preferences.

 - Use of social media for information seeking

 - User study and evaluation of three Norwegian Web tutorials for Information Literacy (IL) at 6 Higher Education Instiitutions in Norway (funded).